CeNCOOS/Glider-Climatology/README.md

 removing the data path would make the code meaningless.

 The code also requires the <i>Seawater</i> toolbox for matlab (free).
 Since this is available elsewhere it isn't included here.
+The code was tested using Matlab R2022b on PC.